Medical Malpractice Economic Expert Witness

-We provide expert witness testimony for medical malpractice claims.
+We provide economic expert witness testimony for medical malpractice claims.

 Medical injuries stemming from medical negligence cases can be devastating for individuals.
 The injury can require years, decades, or even a lifetime of expensive medical treatment.
 The injured person may no longer be able to provide for themselves or their family members.

 We’ve helped countless plaintiffs and defendants with our economic consulting services.
-We can provide personal injury loss calculations to determine the overall economic value of the past and future income losses and medical expenses.
+We can provide loss calculations to determine the overall economic value of both past and future earnings losses and medical expenses in medical malpractice claims.

-If your client has suffered from an injury due to an accident or medical malpractice, give us a call.
+If your client is involved in litigation related to medical malpractice, give us a call.
 At The Knowles Group, we’ve helped our clients accurately determine economic damage calculations and have also provided expert witness testimony in depositions and federal and state courts of law.

 What is a Medical Malpractice Expert Witness?

-A medical expert witness is someone who has a medical degree and can testify one way or another in a malpractice deposition or lawsuit.
+A medical expert witness is someone who has the education and has exhibited competency with their respective field and is able to evaluate and form opinions concerning the plaintiff’s impairments.
 Their experience as a licensed doctor gives them the ability to offer qualified opinions that can be accepted as evidence in a case.

 A medical malpractice expert witness can range from a standard family doctor to a psychologist, to a specialist such as a heart surgeon.
-They all have a medical degree and usually years or even decades of experience.
+They all have professional degrees and usually years or even decades of experience.
 Sometimes, they will publish medical research papers to further bolster their credibility on a particular subject matter.

-An expert economic witness in relation to medical malpractice deals with the economics of the injury or death.
+An economic expert witness in relation to medical malpractice deals with the economic impacts from the incident.
 For example, they will be brought in to determine past and future loss of income or future life care expenses.

 Or they can act as a medical claims auditor to assess the reasonableness of value of medical claims after the insurance companies and other parties negotiate the cost.

 Economic expert witnesses are critical to medical malpractice and wrongful death cases.
-In addition to reviewing all court documents and performing a records review, they also consult various public and private records such as:
+In addition to reviewing all court documents and performing a records review, they also consult various public survey data sources.

-Profit and loss calculations are also taken into consideration.
 Forensic economists will look at past and potential future earnings.
-Based upon the pre-incident records, we can determine how an individual or entity performed through today and provide a present value in today’s dollars on all of the loss of future cash flows to the individual.
+Based upon the pre-incident records, we can determine how an individual or a business performed through today and provide a present value in today’s dollars on all of the loss of future cash flows to the individual.
+Learn how we calculate medical malpractice damages and other economic damages in medical cases.

 Types of Medical Malpractice Claims